Logging Data API calls with Amazon CloudTrail

 Working with Data API information in CloudTrail

 CloudTrail is enabled on your Amazon account when you create the account.
-When activity occurs in Data API, that activity is recorded in a CloudTrail event along with other Amazon service events in Event history.
-You can view, search, and download recent events in your Amazon account.
-For more information, see Viewing events with CloudTrail event history in the Amazon CloudTrail User Guide.
+When supported activity (management events) occurs in Data API, that activity is recorded in a CloudTrail event along with other Amazon service events in Event history.
+You can view, search, and download recent management events in your Amazon account.
+For more information, see Working with CloudTrail Event history in the Amazon CloudTrail User Guide.

 For an ongoing record of events in your Amazon account, including events for Data API, create a trail.
 A trail enables CloudTrail to deliver log files to an Amazon S3 bucket.
 By default, when you create a trail in the console, the trail applies to all Amazon Regions.
 The trail logs events from all Amazon Regions in the Amazon partition and delivers the log files to the Amazon S3 bucket that you specify.
 Additionally, you can configure other Amazon services to further analyze and act upon the event data collected in CloudTrail logs.
 For more information, see the following topics in the Amazon CloudTrail User Guide: